Hedredo/dagshub_p7/README.md

     │       └── visualize.py
     │
     ├── .pre-commit-config.yaml  <- pre-commit hooks file with selected hooks for the projects.
-    ├── tox.ini            <- tox file with settings for running tox; see tox.testrun.org
     ├── dvc.lock           <- constructs the ML pipeline with defined stages.
     └── dvc.yaml           <- Traing a model on the processed data.

 --------